wittenbrock/wittenbrock-design-two/src/pages/blog/i-dropped-out-of-my-boot-camp.md

 ![A boot camp's job placement statistics of its graduates.](../../images/i-dropped-out-of-my-coding-boot-camp/job-placement-outcomes.png)

-While these upsides are great for the boot camp, they aren't you; a teacher with six months of experience isn't worth the thousands of dollars you're paying.
+While these upsides are great for the boot camp, they aren't great for you; a teacher with six months of experience isn't worth the thousands of dollars you're paying.
 My advice: look up the boot camp's instructors on LinkedIn.
 Make sure they have several years of professional development under their belt before you enroll.

 ## You might get left behind